Designing the conditions for development

 Semi-outdoor spaces

 So much of modern architecture emphasizes the connection between indoor and out.
 Particularly as manufacturing technology has improved, this is done via increasingly large sliding or folding windows that connect interior spaces to adjacent exterior spaces that are themselves finished to increasingly interior-like conditions.
 Our climate makes this type of indoor-outdoor connection less practical on a number of levels, but we’re exploring “semi-outdoor” spaces as a means to provide some of this feeling in a way that works better on an energy/envelope level and makes these spaces useful for more of the year.
-These spaces mitigate the challenging aspects of our architecture with roofs, walls, sources of heat, insect screens, etc., but still provide outdoor connection, and do so in a way that is integrated with the underlying architecture of the house.
+These spaces mitigate the challenging aspects of our climate with roofs, walls, sources of heat, insect screens, etc., but still provide outdoor connection, and do so in a way that is integrated with the underlying architecture of the house.

 Form